 The CCD data bus network allows the sharing of sensor information.
 This helps to reduce wire harness complexity, reduce internal controller hardware, and reduce component sensor current loads.
 At the same time, this system provides increased reliability, enhanced diagnostics, and allows the addition of many new feature capabilities.

 One of the functions and features that the BCM supports and controls on models so equipped, is the Remote Keyless Entry (RKE) Panic Mode.
 The BCM receives input from the RKE receiver in the Passenger Door Module (PDM) on the CCD data bus.
 The programming in the BCM allows it to process the information from this input and send control outputs to the headlamp relay, horn relay, and park lamp relay to accomplish the panic mode functions.

 The BCM is mounted under the driver side outboard end of the instrument panel, behind the instrument panel support armature and below the outboard switch pod.
 Refer to Group 8E - Instrument Panel Systems for the removal and installation procedures.
-For diagnosis of the BCM or the CCD data bus, refer to the proper Body Diagnostic Procedures manual.
+For diagnosis of the BCM or the CCD data bus, the use of a DRB scan tool and the proper Diagnostic Procedures manual are recommended.
 The BCM can only be serviced by an authorized electronic repair station.
 Refer to the latest Warranty Policies and Procedures manual for a current listing of authorized electronic repair stations.